byuccl/digital_design_colab/README.md

 # Notebooks 2.0<br>

-This repository contains [Google Colab](https://colab.research.google.com/) pages for learning and developing digital circuits.
+This repository contains [Google Colab](https://colab.research.google.com/) pages for learning about and developing digital circuits.
 This repository contains colab examples for:

 * [Tutorials](./Tutorials/README.md)